christophhart/hise_documentation/scripting/scripting-in-hise/hise-script-coding-standards.md

 -   Variable names should be written in [camel-case](https://techterms.com/definition/camelcase), e.g. `theCamelsHump`.

 -   Fixed constants, with a value that will never change, should be declared in all caps with underscores between each word.
-The declarations should be placed near the top of the script or namespace, e.g. `NUMBER_OF_BUTTONS=10`.
+The declarations should be placed near the top of the script or namespace, e.g. `const NUMBER_OF_BUTTONS=10`.

-    > This improves readability as such variables will clearly standout.
+    > This improves readability as such variables will clearly stand out.

 -   Global variable names should be prefixed with `g_`.